root-project/root/documentation/users-guide/FittingHistograms.md

 -   Same as first one, with parameters

--   Using a function that you have defined
+-   Using a function that you have defined.
+This can be a free function or a functor object or a particular member function of a class.

-### Creating a TF1 with a Formula
+#### Creating a TF1 with a Formula

 Let's look at the first case.
 Here we call the **`TF1`** constructor